 |About | Media | Search | Contact|

 A.Word.A.Daywith Anu Garg

 From Latin infundibulum (funnel), from infundere (to pour in), from fundere (to pour).
-Ultimately from the Indo-European root gheu (to pour) that is also the source of funnel, font, fuse, diffuse, gust, gush, and geyser.
+Ultimately from the Indo-European root gheu- (to pour), which is also the source of funnel, font, fuse, diffuse, gust, gush, and geyser.
+Earliest documented use: 1752.

 “The orifice was infundibuliform in shape; a wide circular depression several hundred meters in diameter that tapered down to depths deeper than anything Jake had dived before.”